algorithmixx/berry-frame/README.md

 ## Online Manual

-The Online Manual contains more information on __berry-frame__ and some hints on how to design your own _berries_.
+The Online Manual contains more details about __berry-frame__ and some hints on how to design your own _berries_.

-To access the online manual start click on the red raspberry icon in the top left corner of the web UI.
+To access the online manual click on the red raspberry icon in the top left corner of the web UI.

 The manual is written in markdown syntax and can be found under